-- (1) Locate a nearby wastewater treatment facility that treats wastewater similar in composition to the wastewater to be treated with the new "NHPA Series".
+- (1) Locate a nearby wastewater treatment facility that treats wastewater similar in composition to the wastewater to be treated with the new "NHP210 Series".
 Make arrangements to transport some of that healthy, activated sludge from the nearby wastewater facility to the facility needing the seeding sludge.
 Activated sludge with higher MLSS concentration and higher MLVSS/MLSS ratio is preferable.
 Initial MLSS concentration of the membrane tank should be at least 3,000 mg/L or higher.
-Higher than 7,000 mg/L is preferred. - (2) Supply the seeding sludge through the <3mm screen to the tank. - (3) Begin feeding the raw wastewater as soon as possible after the activated sludge has been introduced into the membrane tank. - (4) Do not use seeding agents.
+Higher than 7,000 mg/L is preferred. - (2) Drain the clean water if the membrane tank has been filled with it, then supply the seeding sludge through the <3mm screen to the tank.

-(5) Do not use silicone-based anti-foaming agent which may cause choking of membrane pores.
+- (3) Begin feeding the raw wastewater as soon as possible after the activated sludge has been introduced into the membrane tank. - (4) Do not use seeding agents. - (5) Do not use silicone-based anti-foaming agent which may cause choking of membrane pores.

 Prior to introduction of any seeding sludge into the membrane tank pass all sludge through a 3 mm or less mesh screen device.

 Open the air discharge valve before feeding sludge to the membrane tank.
 Close the air discharge valve after feeding sludge.